vinaybommana/twitter-analytics/README.md

 ## for step three

-Step 3: Find out number of users who posted those tweets in step 2, because one user may post multiple tweets.
+Step 3: Find out number of users who has been tweeted those tweets in step 2, because one user may post multiple tweets.

 Input: output of step 2